 Diamonds are a girl's best friend?
 Please.
 Chocolate is the way to a lady's (and, what the hell, a fella's) heart, and we've found some of the best chocolate in the city.
 If you've already reserved a table at one of LA's most romantic restaurants, hit the best gift shops in town, picked up a hot number from LA's top lingerie stores, and just need a little something extra to sweeten the pot, check out our favorite chocolate shops for a serious sugar rush.
 (Milk not included.)

 Walking into Compartés Chocolatier, headed by Jonathan Grahm (the protégé was one of Forbes' 30 Under 30 in 2011), is a lot like entering a museum gift shop.
 Shelves are stacked with beautifully printed bars of chocolate, featuring wallpaper-like wrapping that reflects the content's flavor profile—Buddha is featured on a Tibetan Goji almond bar, African wildlife adorn the Kenyan coffee cocao nib bar, and so on.
 Just as beautiful are the chocolates themselves.
 Truffle tops are printed with colorful swirls, plaid, stamps, and more, making the buyer question whether they're picking up art or chocolate.
 Yet there is something for the traditionalist, too: turtles and chocolate-dipped orange peels are among Compartés top sellers.
-While the original location still stands in Brentwood, Grahm recently opened a Compartés boutique within Alfred Coffee & Kitchen (one of the best coffee shops in LA).
+While the original store is located in Brentwood, there is also a Compartés boutique within Alfred Coffee & Kitchen (one of the best coffee shops in LA).

 We recommend: Pistachio truffle ($2 per piece); Dark chocolate with almond turtles ($2 per piece)